Showing posts with label Victorian Era. Show all posts

 As the death toll grows, Emily must rely on her sharp wits, putting her life at great risk and possibly with very serious consequences.

-More and more characters are entering the scene with each chapter and any hypothesis formulated by the reader in the end turns out to be unfounded.
+More and more characters enter the scene with each chapter, and any hypothesis you formulate ultimately turns out to be wrong.

-In each book (this is the fourth in the series, but I have already read others in no particular order) are mentioned some of her past adventures and several characters who are part of her life, some of whom are often involved in his investigations or appear in the book even sporadically maybe writing a letter or making a courtesy call, which makes Lady Emily's life and her character seem really real.
+In each book (this is the fourth in the series, but I've read others out of order), there are mentions of her past adventures and several characters who are part of her life.
+Some are often involved in her investigations or appear even sporadically, perhaps writing a letter or making a courtesy call, which makes Lady Emily's life and character feel very real.

-I'm giving this Lady Emily mystery 3 stars only for 2 reasons:
+I'm giving this Lady Emily mystery 3,5 stars for two main reasons:

-2)_ When I was little I was fascinated by the story of Aladdin's lamp and by Alibaba and the 40 thieves, by women dressed in colorful veils and by sultans with golden turbans.
+2)_ When I was a child, I was fascinated by the stories of Aladdin's lamp and Ali Baba and the Forty Thieves, by women dressed in colorful veils, and by sultans with amazing turbans.

 If you want to know more about PREVIOUS BOOKS, you can read my reviews here :